 Registration of certificates is performed in two ways.
-Professionals must certify all new buildings and non-residential buildings.
+Professionals must be involved when certifying all new buildings and non-residential buildings.
 Non-professional building-owners that are selling their house or apartment can however do the certification themselves in a simplified registration system.
-This latter system is based on simplified assumptions and conservative values, and its results are therefore less precise and might give a lower energy label than registration performed by professionals.
+This latter system is based on simplified assumptions and conservative values, and the results are therefore less precise and might give a lower energy label than a registration for the same building performed by professionals.